-Spencer Dale is group chief economist of BP plc.
-He manages BP’s global economics team, providing economic input into the firm’s commercial decisions.
-BP’s economics team also produces the annual Statistical Review of World Energy and Global Energy Outlook.
+Spencer Dale is bp’s chief economist and SVP economic and energy insights.
+He manages bp’s global economics and energy insights team, providing input on economic and energy developments into the firm’s commercial and strategic decisions. bp’s economics and energy insights team also produces the bp Energy Outlook.

 He was educated at the University of Wales, gaining a BSc in Economics in 1988 and at the University of Warwick, gaining an MSc in Economics in 1989, whereupon he immediately joined the Bank of England.